alexalemi/obtudes/docs/leap-day.md

 const leapConst = 1461;
 ```

-Recently, our local newspaper ran a short article highlighting a "Leapling" born on Leap Day in a local hospital, and said that such an event was rare, occuring with a rate of only 1 in ${leapConst}.
+Recently, our local newspaper ran a short article highlighting a "Leapling" born on Leap Day in a local hospital, and said that such an event was rare, occurring with a rate of only 1 in ${leapConst}.
 Naturally they got this number from:

 ```tex
 \frac{1}{3 \cdot 365 + 366} = \frac{1}{1461}